New York, Florida tell hospitals to speed COVID-19 vaccinations or lose supply

 New York has dispensed about 175,000 doses of the 896,000 it has received since mid-December, according to CDC data.
 Florida has dispensed 265,000 of the 1.14 million doses it received.

-In New York City, Mayor Bill de Blasio said obstacles were slowing his goal to have 1 million residents receive a first of two vaccine doses by the end of January.
+In New York City, the mayor said obstacles were slowing his goal to have 1 million residents receive a first of two vaccine doses by the end of January.
 A little over 110,000 residents have received their first dose so far, according to city data.

-De Blasio urged the state to broaden early eligible groups beyond healthcare workers and nursing home residents to include essential workers such as teachers, police officers, fire fighters, grocery store personnel and people who are more than 75 years old.
+De Blasio urged the state to broaden early eligible groups beyond healthcare workers and nursing home residents.

-New York City currently has 125 vaccination sites and plans to double that by the end of the month, the mayor said.

-"This has got to be a seven-day-a-week, 24-hour reality going forward," de Blasio said.

 Monday also marked the first day when some Americans were due to receive their second vaccine shot, three weeks after getting the first dose.
 Among them was Maritza Beniquez, a healthcare worker in Newark, New Jersey.

-"I now have body armor," she said after receiving the dose in a video posted on Facebook by New Jersey Governor Phil Murphy, who was part of a small gathering that witnessed the event.
+"I now have body armor," she said after receiving the dose in a video shared on Facebook by state officials.

-(Reporting by Jonathan Allen, Carl O'Donnell, Rebecca Spaulding and Peter Szekely in New York; Additional reporting by Barbara Goldberg, Anurag Maan, Doina Chiacu and Susan Heavey; Editing by Bill Berkrot)
+(Reporting by Jonathan Allen, Carl O'Donnell, Rebecca Spaulding and Peter Szekely in New York; Additional reporting by Barbara Goldberg, Anurag Maan, Doina Chiacu, Brad Brooks and Susan Heavey; Editing by Bill Berkrot and Howard Goller)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.